tkf/railgun/doc/source/simobj.rst

               (`0 < x <= num_i`).
           **ARG_NAME**: string
               Name of the argument.
-              You can specify the argument with non-keyword argument or keyword argument call.
           **DEFAULT**: a number or member of C struct, optional Default value for the argument.